But that’s not what he finds when he looks outside.

 “I expect that you will handle this immediately, Mr. Cavalli,” I said.
 “Now, Adam needs to get to class, and I need to see the manager at the Taco Bell.
 Then I’ll see Principal Gibbons.
 I expect that when I see Adam after school, he will tell me that there was no bullying today and that there will be no bullying from now on.”

 “I guess you haven’t left much wiggle room, have you,” Vice-Principal Cavalli said.
-“I’ll have Mrs. Hernandez send requests to those three students, telling each of them to come to my office as soon as their current class is over.”
+“I’ll have Mrs. Hernandez send requests to those three students, telling each of them to come to my office as soon as their first period classes are over.”

 I held out my hand, and he seemed surprised.
 But he stood up, and we did shake hands.